 The data analysis was done according to the methodology described in section 2 above and structured around the different evaluation components of the logical framework and ToC evaluation framework described in section 3.
-A summary matrix of the case study data is provided in Appendix D. The evaluation is done against purposefully designed KPIs and scored in terms of conformance (A), partial conformance (B) and non-conformance (C).
+The evaluation is done against purposefully designed KPIs and scored in terms of conformance, partial conformance, non-conformance and not applicable.

-5.1 Input Component: Skills and Cost
+4.1 Input Component: Skills and Cost

-The input component deals with the resources that contribute to the delivery of the activities and output components (DMPE, 2011), in this case inputs around skills and competencies together with time and money have been considered.
-The inner logic of the EIA system as reflected in the ToC map suggest two key assumptions related to the input components namely: that sufficient skills and competencies exist to implement the EIA system and that the benefits of conducting EIA outweigh the costs.
+The input component deals with the resources that contribute to the delivery of the activities and output components (DMPE, 2011), in this case inputs around skills and competencies together with time and money.
+The inner logic of the EIA system as reflected in the ToC map suggest two key assumptions related to the input components namely: that sufficient skills and competencies exist to implement the EIA system and that the benefits of doing EIA outweigh the costs.
 Based on the outcome of the literature review and the outcome of the case study analysis against nine purposefully designed KPIs, these assumptions can now be tested.

-5.1.1 EIA Cost
+4.1.1 EIA Cost

 The successful adoption of EIA internationally can be traced to the implicit or explicit assumption that the benefits of EIA outweigh its costs and/or economic impact.
-Although internationally it has been stated that the aim of any EIA system should be to maximise environmental benefits, to minimise environmental costs, and to minimise the costs to the proponent (i.e. economic impact), some have argued that it would be impossible to establish precisely either the benefit or the cost of EIA (Wood, 2003).
-This is because comparing the benefits and costs of EIA is ultimately a matter of judgment which depends on how they are weighted, which remains extraordinarily difficult to measure and largely unquantifiable (Arrow et al, 1996; Sadler, 1996).
+Although internationally it has been stated that the aim of any EIA system should be to maximise environmental benefits, to minimise environmental costs, and to minimise the costs to the proponent (i.e economic impact), some have argued that it would be impossible to establish precisely either the benefit or the cost of EIA (Wood, 2003).
+This is because comparing the benefits and costs of EIA is ultimately a matter of judgment which depends on how they are weighted, which remains extraordinarily difficult to measure and largely unquantifiable (Arrow et a 1996; Sadler, 1996).
 Debates on 'EIA cost' invariably raise basic fundamental (and at times contentious) questions on the need for EIA, its value, and ultimately if EIA is worthwhile pursuing.
-In recent times increasing and renewed pressure has been building around EIA systems internationally (i.e. European Union, Canada, United States, South Africa, etc.) to become more efficient and to demonstrate its added value (Retief et al, 2007b; Bond et al, 2014).
+In recent times increasing and renewed pressure has been building around EIA systems internationally (i.e European Union, Canada, United States, South Africa, etc) to become more efficient and to demonstrate its added value (Retief et al 2007b; Bond et al 2014).
 However, research in dealing with the fundamental issues related to cost has been limited internationally and especially within the South African context (Retief and Chabalala, 2009).
 This is probably due to the substantial conceptual and methodological challenges presented by such research, which include the difficulties associated with clarifying terminology and disentangling what is meant by the 'cost' of EIA.
-Therefore, this discussion is started by providing an overview of how 'cost' have been conceptualised in relation to EIA.
+Therefore we start this discussion by providing an overview of how 'cost' have been conceptualised in relation to EIA.